symonk/symonk/README.md

 -----

-I have a big interest in penetration testing for web applications in particular.
+Penetration testing is a core hobby of mine and I have enjoy finding vulnerabilities particular in web applications and APIs.